doongjohn/odin-calculator/README.md

 - ascii input
 - operator precedence
+- unary plus and minus (currently it is part of a number, not an operator)
 - predefined constatns (pi, tau, e)
 - nested parentheses (implemented via recursion, so it may `stack overflow`)